adindazr/olist-ecommerce/README.md

   Using SQLite Studio, we fetch the necessary data across tables.
 The final dataset is including 11 columns: `order_id` , `customer_id`, `category`, `price`, `payment_type`, `time_purchased`, and `review_score`, with 115.723 entries.

 2. Cleaning and analyzing the data
-  The task is accomplished using Jupyter Notebook and Google Colab.
-You can access the attached file here (final-project.ipynb).
+  The task is accomplished using Jupyter Notebook and Google Colab, in Python language programming.
+You can access the attached file here (olist-final-project.ipynb).

 3. Visualizing the result
   You can click link here to go to the tableau dashboard.